mariellefoster/plots_and_projects/README.md

 - Push a button, 50% chance of seeing a live cat, 50% chance of seeing a dead cat :(
 - kinda dark

-## Facial recognizer than replaces people's eyebrows with caterpillars
+## Facial recognizer that replaces people's eyebrows with caterpillars
 - Hello, snapchat filter

+## Twitter bot that makes stock predictions
+- Tweets at companies about whether to sell or buy